NateDiamond/Scrambler/README.md

 Similar instructions for `shift_cipher.py`, though now you have an extra prompt!
 Make sure you only enter three numbers in the range 0-255, separated by spaces.

 Also, make sure image is in the same directory.
 No guarantees it will work otherwise.
 Look into PIL library to see how paths are handled.

+Files `blur.py` and `gradient.py` blur out an entire image, just in different fashions, whereas `cv_blur.py` detects faces and blurs those out in the style of `blur.py.`